The Suspended Tickets view displays messages describing the cause of suspension for each suspended email.

 Malicious pattern detected | Some part of this ticket's message matched a pattern that is frequently associated with spam messages, or messages intended to steal information from recipients. | If you see important messages suspended for this reason, contact Zendesk Customer Support. |

-Malware detected | This indicates that possible malware was detected. | The user can scan the attachment for malware before resending.
-Alternatively, resend the email without the attachment. |
+Malware detected | This indicates that possible malware or a malicious URL was detected. | The user can scan the attachment or links for malicious intent before resending.
+Alternatively, resend the email without the attachment or suspect URL. |

 Permission denied due to unauthenticated email update | This indicates that the email header doesn't contain the email token identifying the ticket.
 This can happen if an email client strips out email header information. | Verify that no headers are being removed by the forwarding mail server and that the body is intact.
 Contact Zendesk Customer Support if you're still seeing issues. |